symfony/symfony-docs/quick_tour/the_architecture.rst

-In addition to the AppBundle that was already talked about, notice that the kernel also enables other bundles such as the FrameworkBundle, DoctrineBundle, SwiftmailerBundle and AsseticBundle bundle.
+In addition to the AppBundle that was already talked about, notice that the kernel also enables other bundles such as the FrameworkBundle, DoctrineBundle, SwiftmailerBundle and AsseticBundle.
 They are all part of the core framework.

 Configuring a Bundle
 ~~~~~~~~~~~~~~~~~~~~